Ecstatic Moroccans celebrate World Cup victory over Portugal

 “Africa stand up … what an incredible ride — keep it up gentlemen,” Haitian-born rapper and singer Wyclef Jean tweeted.
 Shakira, a Colombian pop singer with Lebanese roots, celebrated with a one-line tweet: “This time for Africa!”

 Surk reported from Nice, France.
-Associated Press writers Luis Henao in Doha, Qatar, Cara Anna, in Nairobi, Kenya, Wafa Shurafa in Gaza City, and Bouazza Ben Bouazza in Tunis, Tunisia, contributed to this report.
+Associated Press writers Luis Henao in Doha, Qatar, Cara Anna, in Nairobi, Kenya, Wafa Shurafa in Gaza City, Raf Casert in Brussels, Oleg Cetinic in Paris and Bouazza Ben Bouazza in Tunis, Tunisia, contributed to this report.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports